ivalette/Getting-and-Cleaning-Data-Course-Project/CookBook.md

 - "y_train" is the training dataset for the activity labels.
 It contains only one column and 7352 rows.
 This column is renamed by the "run_analysis.R" script to "activity".
 - "mergeDataActivity" is created by the "run_analysis.R" script.
 It is composed of two datasets: "y_test" and "y_train".
 It has 10299 rows and 1 variables renamed to "activity".
 The activity variable is originally a numeric code (with a value from 1 to 6) that the "run_analysis.R" script will transform to a character vector as described in the file "activity_labels".
 - "activity_labels" is a file with the coding values and labels for the "activity" variable contains in "y-test" and "y_train".
+- mean_std_labels is created by the "run_analysis.R" script. it is composed of 10299 rows and 68 mean, standard deviations and activity variables.
 - "subject_test" is the test dataset with the subject ID.
-It is
+It is composed of 2947 rows and 1 variable labeled "subjectID" by the "run_analysis.R" script.
 - "subject_train" is the training dataset with the subject ID.
-It has
+It is composed of 7352 rows and 1 variable labeled "subjectID" by the "run_analysis.R" script.
+- "subject" is obtained after merging the test and training datasets for "subjectID".
+It is composed of 10299 rows and 1 variable labeled "subjectID".

 ##Variable Descriptions from step 1 - Merges the training and the test sets to create one data set.